Nummular Dermatitis (Nummular Eczema)

 Other research has demonstrated that mast cells present in the dermis of patients with nummular eczema may have decreased chymase activity, imparting reduced ability to degrade neuropeptides and protein.
 [11] This dysregulation could lead to decreased capability of the enzyme to suppress inflammation.

-Colonization of the skin with Staphylococcus aureus has been described both on lesional skin and in the nares of patients and their close contacts.
-[15] Whether this is important in the precipitation of disease has yet to be determined.
+Colonization of the skin with S aureus has been described both on lesional skin and in the nares of patients and their close contacts.
+[12] Whether this is important in the precipitation of disease remains to be determined.

 The etiology of nummular eczema is unknown and likely multifactorial.
 Most patients with nummular eczema also have very dry (xerotic) skin.
-Local trauma, such as arthropod bites, contact with chemicals, or abrasions, may precede an outbreak.
+Local trauma (eg, from arthropod bites, contact with chemicals, or abrasions) may precede an outbreak.

 Venous insufficiency (and varicosities), stasis dermatitis, and edema may be related to the development of nummular eczema on the affected lower extremities.